 - Learn schematic symbols of the components, see pictures (Google search) of all the components to know how they look like if possible see them physically also.

 - Go to Google image search, type embedded boards, download embedded boards image you like, take [print out] and try to [label each component] you can identify.
-Learn how to search for components/ICs details/datasheet by its part number.
-Don’t worry, if couldn’t identify all the components.
+Learn how to search for components/ICs details/datasheets by its part number.
+Don’t worry, it couldn’t identify all the components.
 Try to learn about these components on the Internet.
 This is a fun activity.
-So many engineers I have interviewed in past 7 years could not identify all the components on an embedded board.
+So many engineers I have interviewed in the past 7 years could not identify all the components on an embedded board.

-- Learn about power supply.
-What is a power supply, what is the need of a power supply for a electronics product, different types of power supply and their application circuits.
+- Learn about the power supply.
+What is a power supply, what is the need for a power supply for an electronics product, different types of power supply and their application circuits?

 - Learn to solder.
 Watch this video.

-- Learn basic schematic design / PCB design using freely available software like KiCad (my opinion), CircuitMaker, Designspark PCB, Express PCB, etc. I have used Protel / Altium my whole life and done a little experiment with Kicad & some other free softwares.
+- Learn basic schematic design / PCB design using freely available software like KiCad (my opinion), CircuitMaker, Design spark PCB, Express PCB, etc. I have used Protel / Altium my whole life and done a little experiment with Kicad & some other free software.
 Read this article for more details.

 - Go through some of the tear-down articles or videos to understand how others are making hardware, what all electronic components they use, what’s rational.
 I recommend eevblog.

 - Learn what is protection, why it’s important, some basic protection circuits.

 - Learn about test and measurement equipment like Multimeter, Logic Analyzer, Oscilloscope, Frequency Generator, etc. Go to YouTube and watch relevant videos to learn.

 - Learn to debug, There are no formulae.
 When you will start building projects, you will face issues and then you will also learn how to identify (the difficult part) the problem and then how to solve (relatively easy) it.
 Debugging or troubleshooting most of the time needs more patience than intelligence.
 Read my article “How to debug an electronic circuit”.